nitrozyna/FDR-Metabolomics/timelog.md

 ### 6 Oct 2020

 * *2.5 hours* Installed Spec2Vec, Created a notebook with an example dataset, analysed the data, prepared questions for the meeting with supervisor
+* *0.5 hour* Meeting with the supervisor, definining the plan for next week